LaravelDaily/Filament-CRM-Course/course/13 - Adding Employees.md

 </x-dynamic-component>
 ```

-Now, if we update our Customer and assign employee (or change it) - we should get a log entry like this:
+Now, if we update our Customer and assign an employee (or change it) - we should get a log entry like this:

 ![](https://laraveldaily.com/uploads/2023/10/employeeHistory.png)

-That's it, now we have a full history of our Customer changes.
+That's it, now we have an entire history of our Customer changes.

 ---

 ## Limiting Employee Access

-Now that we can assign employees and see the history - we should work on our employees access.
+Now that we can assign employees and see the History - we should work on our employees' access.
 Right now, if they were to access the panel - we would see everything:

 ![](https://laraveldaily.com/uploads/2023/10/employeeAccessSeesTooMuch.png)